-In most cases, no. If your cruise begins and ends in the same port, then the trip likely falls under the Western Hemisphere Travel Initiative (WHTI).
+In most cases, no a passport isn’t required, but it is a good idea.
+If you are an American citizen and your cruise begins and ends in Seattle, then the trip likely falls under the Western Hemisphere Travel Initiative (WHTI).
 These rules allow you to sail on “closed-loop” cruises with only an official birth certificate and a photo ID.

 What about kids?
 Do they need a passport or ID?

 If you are taking your Alaskan cruise with kids, they will either need a passport or a birth certificate (if on a closed-loop cruise) as well.
-Kids under 16 years old don’t need to have a photo ID.
+Kids under 16 years old aren’t required to have a photo ID.

 How much does a passport cost?
 How long does it take to get?

-These days you can expect to pay about $150 to get a passport that’s valid for 10 years.
-The regular processing times are 6-8 weeks, but you can get it expedited and get it in as little as eight business days.
+These days you can expect to pay about $160 to get a passport that’s valid for 10 years.
+The regular processing times are 6-8 weeks, but you can get it expedited and get it faster.